MicrosoftDocs/mesh-docs/mesh/develop/enhance-your-environment/audio-zones.md

 1. If needed, in the **Box Collider** component, click the **Edit Collider** button and then adjust the shape of the Collider.
 1. In the **AudioZone** component, specify the settings you want.
 [Audio Zone properties are explained further below](#audio-zone-properties).

-## Audio Zone flow from creator to event Organizer

-1. You, the environment creator, create

-Note: these steps aren't the preferred way to set up an Audio Zone.
-We want Audio Zones to be Objects. the Audio Zones in the environment should be more about defining acoustics than user functionality (for example, muffled voices).
-By configuring these options within objects, the environment creator can place the objects in an environment. the environment can then be used as the basis for templates.
-An Organizer can then choose the template that has the Audio Zone-based objects they want for an event. tbd

 ## Features of an Audio Zone

-there are three main components, or what we'll call "features" of an Audio Zone.
+there are three main components, or what we'll call "features", of an Audio Zone.
 Each is detailed below.

 ### Voice Settings Collection

--In the Audio Zone component, you can choose an existing *Voice Settings Collection* prefab for the Zone.
+- In the Audio Zone component, you can choose an existing *Voice Settings Collection* prefab for the Zone.
 You can also choose "no Collection"; if you do this, the "Default Voices" Collection prefab is applied.

 ![______](../../media/enhance-your-environment/audio-zones/035-default-voice-collection.png)